julianmachnitzke/seed-urbs/README.md

 # SEED Himalaya Project - URBS Website

+This repository contains a fully functional website that allows to run the linear programming optimization framework urbs.
+The data contained focuses on Northern India and the Himalayas, contributing to the [Seed Himalaya Project](https://www.wasser.tum.de/en/nexus/research-projects/seed-himalaya/).
+The aim of this website is to provide accessibility to the urbs framework for non-experts.
+The website allows a user, with little or no background knowledge and data, to run urbs.
+The website is self-explanatory, being based on drop-down lists, drag-and-drop, and a basic map module to select the user's location.

+# URBS

-urbs is a [linear programming](https://en.wikipedia.org/wiki/Linear_programming) optimisation model for capacity expansion planning and unit commitment for distributed energy systems.
-Its name, latin for city, stems from its origin as a model for optimisation for urban energy systems.
-Since then, it has been adapted to multiple scales from neighbourhoods to continents.
+urbs is a [linear programming](https://en.wikipedia.org/wiki/Linear_programming) optimization framework for capacity expansion planning and unit commitment for distributed energy systems.
+Its name, latin for city, stems from its origin as a model for the optimization of urban energy systems.
+Since then, it has been adapted to multiple scales from neighborhoods to continents.

 [![Documentation Status](https://readthedocs.org/projects/urbs/badge/?version=latest)](http://urbs.readthedocs.io/en/latest/?badge=latest)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.594200.svg)](https://doi.org/10.5281/zenodo.594200)